aantron/better-enums/doc/CONTRIBUTING.md

 pull requests and patch suggestions.
 A list of contributors is maintained in the `CONTRIBUTORS` file.
 I am grateful to everyone mentioned.

+## Some major outstanding issues

+- Better Enums currently uses linear scans for lookup, so it could really benefit from a lookup data structure that is really fast to generate at compile time.
+All the sorts and other approaches I have tried so far, including MPL, Meta, and my own, have been 10-50 times too slow for practical use.
+- Alternatively, if there is a method to detect whether a given function is running at compile or run time, Better Enums could use linear scans during compilation, then do a sort at program initialization, and then use fast lookups.
+- It would be nice if name trimming was always `constexpr`.
+Right now, this is not the default, because it makes compilation of each Better Enum about four times slower.
+Better Enums needs a fast way to take a `const char*`, chop off any initializers, and return the new `const char*`.
+- I would like to enable more warning flags besides just `-Wall -Wextra -pedantic`, but CxxTest triggers the extra warnings.
+  `CMakeLists.txt` should probably be modified to add the extra warnings to all targets that are not CxxTest tests.

 ## Testing

 I typically write small programs to play around with `enum.h`.
 The `scratch/`